What are the aims of this leaflet?

 Most medicines are safe to take with ixekizumab.
 However, it is important that your GP and other doctors are aware that you are taking it.

-Because ixekizumab treatment for psoriasis is relatively new, you will be asked to take part in a national register if it is prescribed for you.
-This register will collect valuable information on side effects and benefits and will inform doctors on how best to use ixekizumab and similar drugs.
+You may be asked to take part in a national register if you are prescribed a biologic medication.
+This register will collect valuable information on side effects and benefits of the drug.
+It will also inform doctors on how best to use biologic drugs.
 No information will be passed to the register without your informed consent.

 Where can I get more information about ixekizumab?